E2E Networks stock's 20% rally today has this Nvidia connection; check details - BusinessToday

-Shares of E2E Networks, a leading Indian GPU cloud provider, hit an upper circuit of 20% on Wednesday after US-based AI firm Nvidia announced a collaboration with the Indian firm to deliver advanced AI factories.
+Shares of E2E Networks, a leading Indian GPU cloud provider, hit an upper circuit of 20% on Wednesday amid reports that US-based AI firm Nvidia announced a collaboration with the Indian firm to deliver advanced AI factories.
 E2E Networks is building an NVIDIA Blackwell GPU cluster on its TIR platform.

+Later, the firm said no new negotiations, binding agreements, partnerships, or arrangements with NVIDIA or any other party, beyond what was disclosed in the aforesaid press release and transcript, have been entered into by the company.

+The company also clarified that it has an existing relationship with NVIDIA that underpins our cloud and AI infrastructure offerings.
+The recent news item is reiteration and public acknowledgment of this relationship, and does not represent any new or recently concluded commercial arrangement.

 E2E Networks shares zoomed 20% to Rs 3068.20 in the afternoon session on Wednesday against the previous close of Rs 2556.90.
 Market cap of the firm rose to Rs 6175 crore.